bluesillybeard/Box2D.zig/readme.md

 b2WorldId -> WorldId
 b2CreateWorld() -> createWorld()
 b2World_IsValid() -> worldIsValid()

+// This one is an exception - it caused a name conflict which will be removed in stage 3.
+// This is temporary and will hopefully be fixed soon. b2Length() -> vec2Length()
 ```

 Eventually, the binding will sort everything into namespace structs and use the "OOP-like" syntax (`b2World_IsValid(world)` -> `world.isValid()`)